NunoAGoncalves/LeetCode_100days/README.md

 Sum of Nodes with Even-Valued Grandparent - Completed on 21/07/2020 ✓

 Find a Corresponding Node of a Binary Tree in a Clone of That Tree - Completed on 22/07/2020 ✓

+Convert Binary Number in a Linked List to Integer - Completed on 23/07/2020 ✓

 ## Description